-Nineteen percent of U.S. adults (46.6 million individuals aged 18 and older) have a mental illness and 7.6 percent (18.7 million individuals aged 18 and older) have a substance use disorder (McCance-Katz, 2017).
+Nineteen percent of U.S. adults (46.6 million individuals aged 18 and older) have a mental illness and 7.6 Top of Document | Improvement or Maintenance of Functioning for Individuals with a Mental and/or Substance Use Disorder percent (18.7 million individuals aged 18 and older) have a substance use disorder (McCance-Katz, 2017).
 Individuals with mental disorders are more likely to report severe impairment in functioning compared to those with chronic medical conditions (Druss et al., 2008).
-Furthermore, the developer notes the level of functional impairment associated with mental or substance use disorders as well as reduction in impairment over time vary across gender and race/ethnicity (Moitra et al., 2014; Sheehan et al., 2015).
+Furthermore, the developed notes the level of functional impairment associated with mental or substance use disorders as well as reduction in impairment over time vary across gender and race/ethnicity (Moitra et al., 2014; Sheehan et al., 2015).